 Building blocks for the Future

-African Revival is going from strength to strength.
 While continuing to support our current programmes, we have a number of exciting new programmes being implemented and more in the pipeline:

 Classroom furniture makes a tremendous difference to both physical and mental well-being of students.
 Imagine sitting on the floor on average six hours a day, then being given a desk and chair to sit at?
 Pupils need to learn to write with a good sitting posture in a learning environment that motivates them to attend school.
 This picture shows exactly how we can transform a classroom.

-Please get in touch if you can help?
-We can send supporting material or you can click on the following links for a presentation and video (Just a Desk Presentation Slides and video).
 A desk bench that seats 3 to 5 children costs as little at £80 each.
 Desk benches create a welcoming environment that assists teachers in lesson delivery.
 The furniture is made from timber, enabling repairs to be more easily and inexpensively by the school management committee.

 Schools Demonstration Farms